ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 ``ITASKS``: (Default: 1)
    Variable denoting the number of write tasks in the ``i`` direction in the current group.
 Used for inline post 2D decomposition.
 Setting this variable to a value greater than 1 will enable 2D decomposition.
+   Note that 2D decomposition does not yet work with GNU compilers, so this value will be reset to 1 automatically when using GNU compilers (i.e., when ``COMPILER: gnu``).

 Computational Parameters
 ----------------------------